-'Drag Race' season 9 features 4 local drag-testants
+'RuPaul's Drag Race' season 9 features 4 New Yorkers - amNewYork

 With 13 competitors total, we like those odds.

-On Wednesday, Logo announced that the series would return this spring, promising “a shocking opening that will go down as one of the most jaw-dropping moments in ‘Drag Race’ history.”
+Logo announced that the series would return on March 24 at 9 p.m., this time airing on VH1.
+The channel promised “a shocking opening that will go down as one of the most jaw-dropping moments in ‘Drag Race’ history.”
 After so many seasons of fabulousness, and fabulously competitive drag-testants vying for the title of “American’s Next Drag Superstar,” that, of course, is saying something.

 Of the New Yorkers, we have Aja and Sasha Velour of Brooklyn, and Alexis Michelle and Peppermint of Manhattan.